Imagine all people love the same color: Red.

 And only one food: Pizza.

 I could go on forever.
-The point is, we all have different preferences.
+Point is, we have different preferences.

 Some people prefer country music, while others are into jazz.
 Some prefer romantic drama movies, while others are into sci-fi.